mklump/ThePuzzler-3DStyle/README.md

  Jill Feyerherm for her exceptional moral support, the collective Feyerherm and Klump families for their support.

-Caution: This will reset the remote server.
-You must re-enter the project URL to reinvoke the web application.
-Trouble?
-Use this!
   Overview:
 The basic premise is very similar with respect to Seven Towns's Rubik's Cube.
  The rubik's.com web link will nagivate you away from this site, simply click your browser's